kifio/Interpreter/README.md

-# Interpreter for simple language
+# InterpreterTest for simple language